 MyComplianceOffice was recognised for an integrated SaaS platform that automates surveillance and monitoring of misconduct risk across a firm’s legal entities, business lines, and jurisdictions.
 [Read more here]

 Regulatory Change Management

-The category recognises solutions that financial institutions leverage to meet regulatory demands and stay compliant in the areas related to financial crime compliance.
+The category recognises solutions that financial institutions leverage to meet regulatory demands and stay compliant in areas related to fraud and financial crime.